Other pages:

 During the 80's and early 90's, REC ran recordings that were played over the phone.
 Throughout the 70's and 80's, there were quite a few of these types of lines.
 Most of these lines were centered around cities like Los Angeles (especially in the San Fernando Valley), Orange County, San Diego, the San Francisco Bay Area and Philadelphia.

-REC Networks-Commentline Archive From the original California Comments tapes in 1984 to REC602 Arizona recordings in 1996.
-Listen to some of the best and some of the worst that REC had to offer during that period. |
+From the original California Comments tapes in 1984 to REC602 Arizona recordings in 1996.
+Listen to some of the best and some of the worst that REC had to offer during that period.

-REC Networks-Other Recordings Listen to recordings from REC that were not a part of the core commentline programming.
-Includes jingles, specials and caller submitted material. |
+Listen to recordings from REC that were not a part of the core commentline programming.
+Includes jingles, specials and caller submitted material.

-Observatory-Commentline Archive Observatory was another line that ran in the San Fernando Valley from the early 80's to 1991.
-REC has obtained the Observatory recordings. |
+Observatory was another line that ran in the San Fernando Valley from the early 80's to 1991.
+REC has obtained the Observatory recordings.

-Observatory-Other Recordings Includes Observatory Supplemental, Observatory Platnium, Phone-of-It and other miscellaneous programming from the Ob. |
+Includes Observatory Supplemental, Observatory Platnium, Phone-of-It and other miscellaneous programming from the Ob.

-Other Lines Archived material from other telephone entertainment lines.
-Or you can click here for a random Zzygot recording. |
+Archived material from other telephone entertainment lines.

-Broadband Some of the same stuff for those of us with fat pipes. |
+Some of the same stuff for those of us with fat pipes.

 Clothesline